lazylantern/midgar-swift/README.md

 ## Requirements

-iOS > 10.0
+iOS >= 10.0

 Objective-C SDK is available at https://github.com/lazylantern/midgar-objc.git.

 ## Installation

-Midgar is available through CocoaPods.
+Midgar is available through CocoaPods and Carthage.

-To install it, add the source and pod to your Podfile as follow:
+To install it with CocoaPods, add the source and pod to your Podfile as follow:

 ```ruby
 platform :ios, 'x.0'